Wisconsin Restaurant Association

 3. Tourism Promotion:

-Should we increase our tourism budget to be more competitive with Mich. and Ill.?
+Should we increase our tourism budget to be more competitive with Michigan, Illinois and Minnesota?

 4. Minimum Wage and the Tip Credit: